Turkeys aren’t the same as chickens. Get some tips on how to raise turkeys from someone who learned from first-hand experience.

 Editor’s Note: This article is a corrected version of an article previously posted, which incorrectly used the label “heritage”.

 So we were not complete novices when it came to poultry.
 But turkeys are not chickens.
-To borrow from Joel Satalin, the turkeyness of the turkey is not the same as the chickenness of the chicken.
-Beyond the basics of food, water, and shelter, these two species of birds have different behaviours and requirements.
+Beyond the basics of food, water, and shelter, these two species of birds have different behaviors and requirements.

 As a result of our backyard turkey trial, we’ve learned some lessons and wish to pass along some key tips to anyone else who is considering raising their own Thanksgiving dinner.
 But before I proceed to the tips, I’ll quickly lay out the logistics of our turkey setup.